engineyard/ey-docs/pages/deployment-intro.md

 Rails as well as other Ruby application frameworks.

-This section provides information on how Engine Yard facilitates deploying your applications to the cloud with AppCloud.
+This section provides information on how Engine Yard facilitates deploying your applications to the cloud with our AppCloud platform.

 ## Topics